abdelkd/react-autosuggestion/README.md

 Build fast and performant React autocomplete search with this library.
 Features include asynchronous data fetching and optimizations for large datasets.

 # Features
+- Create a search bar suggestions in 1 minute
 - Asynchronous data fetching
-- Create search suggestions easily
 - Type Safe
 - High performance with large datasets